-Purpose Definition of Terms to be applied in Assessment To preserve the Historic town - settlement or place with historic features identified in setting and special character of local policy or through conservation area or other historic designation(s). historic towns
+Purpose Definition of Terms to be applied in Assessment • Historic town - settlement or place 15 with historic features identified in setting and special character of local policy or through conservation area or other historic designation(s). historic towns

 Table 5.2.
 Definition of Terms for the Local Hertfordshire Purpose